ispras/casr/docs/usage.md

                 Print help information

             --ignore <FILE>
-                File with function and file path regexs that should be ignored
+                File with regular expressions for functions and file paths that should be ignored

         -j, --jobs <N>
                 Number of parallel jobs to collect CASR reports